- Food & Drink

 Witness the sparkle of red carpet film (did you know there is an average of one premiere each week?)...
 Try your luck at a casino...
 Shop at M&M's World London...
 Visit Ripley's Believe it or Not!
-Leicester Square is London's home of entertainment and is sure to thrill.Leicester Square
+Leicester Square is London's home of entertainment and is sure to thrill.Trafalgar Square

 Marvel at Nelson's Column, the iconic four lions beneath it and the fountains in this famous square.

 You'll often find cultural events, performances, shows and other special activities taking place and at Christmas you'll find London's biggest Christmas tree.Westminster

 Westminster has a large concentration of London's historic and prestigious landmarks and top attractions, including the Palace of Westminster, Buckingham Palace, Westminster Abbey and Westminster Cathedral.Hyde Park

 You can enjoy swimming, boating, cycling, skating, horse riding in this 350 acre park.
 And with the Diana Memorial Fountain, a playground and open air events throughout the year, there is for everyone to see and do.Green Park

 Green Park is one of the Royal Parks of London.
 This peaceful 47 acre park is full of mature trees and was a famous duelling site until 1667.St Pauls Cathedral

 Wonder around Sir Christopher Wren's awe-inspiring cathedral, try out the acoustic quirks of the Whispering Gallery and climb to the Golden Gallery to enjoy breathtaking panoramic views across London.The City